 - An owner who will not work well with you in the transition

 - An owner who will think you are “stealing” his company and refuse to provide all the company “secrets”

-Now, that we’ve looked at some Pros & Cons, here are eight questions you had better ask yourself as you move into this process.
-The answers could strengthen your decision to make an acquisition -- or not.
+Now that we’ve looked at some pros and cons, here are eight questions you had better ask yourself as you move into this process.
+The answers could strengthen your decision to make an acquisition — or not.

 - Do you have a strong and positive reputation in your market area and in the market area of the possible seller?
 If so you might not need to be concerned with how much or little the seller assists your efforts to welcome “new” clients.